Produce more compelling music by harnessing the underlying emotional power of chords and harmony.

 By the end of this course, you’ll be able to harness more interesting chord progressions to create powerful emotional reactions in your listeners.

 Our expert mentors do whatever it takes to ensure that you achieve your musical goals for the course and leap forward in your learning.

 You'll learn how to create emotionally powerful chord progressions to convey different feelings in your music.
 You'll also learn a ton of music theory concepts, including intervals, major and minor chords, diatonic harmonies, seventh chords, modal interchange, and much more, and use them right away in a series of real-life challenges.

 This course is a continuation of our free series, Theory for Producers, about scales and modes.
 As such, while not required, it will definitely help to have a working knowledge of scales and notes.
 Additionally, you'll want a working knowledge of a digital audio workstation (DAW), such as Ableton Live, Logic, FL Studio, or something else.

 Mainstage courses are for students who are ready to take their music to the next level through more sophisticated chord progressions and harmonic choices.
-You'll receive immediate, unlimited access to online materials, a downloadable Course Pack, and in-depth personalized weekly feedback from a Course Advisor.
-This Course Advisor will help you stay accountable to your goals, answer your music theory questions, and offer guidance along the way.
+You'll receive immediate, unlimited access to online materials, a downloadable Course Pack, and in-depth personalized weekly feedback from a Mainstage Mentor.
+This Mentor will help you stay accountable to your goals, answer your music theory questions, and offer guidance along the way.

-As soon as you purchase a course at any level, you can start exploring the course material immediately.
-On June 7, the session begins, which means you'll receive your Course Pack and begin the guided experience that includes weekly activities, feedback from Course Advisors, and much more.
+As soon as you purchase a course, you can start exploring the course material immediately.
+On July 19, the session begins, which means you'll receive your Course Pack and begin the guided experience that includes weekly activities, feedback from Mainstage Mentors, and much more.
 This is intended to help you stay accountable and get the feedback you need to succeed.

 Yes!
 We plan to run new sessions roughly every two months.
 Check back shortly for firm dates, or sign up for a Soundfly account to receive email updates about course dates and new course launches.